 Use the controls on the page to associate work items.
 You can also associate work items by specifying them in your comment.
 For example you could associate the comment Add greeting #1 either on the Changes page or when using the git-commit command from the command prompt.

 The association with the commit takes effect after you push.

 Included and Excluded changes: Use these lists to control whether or not a change is included when you commit.
 If you want to:

 Commit: You can commit your changes as often as you like.
 Your commits are stored on your local dev machine until you are ready to push them.

 If you need to modify your last commit (for example, to change the comment or add a file), choose Actions and then choose Amend Previous Commit.
+(You must be using Visual Studio 2013 Update 2 or a newer edition.)
 See also: How do I alter or undo my committed changes?

 Untracked Files: Lists files that are not in the repository and not ignored.
 In most cases you should move any item listed here into Included Changes.
 If the item is a transient file that you need but don’t want to add to the repository, you can ignore it.